PREP-NexT/PREP-SHOT/doc/source/Installation.rst

 Installation on HPC Systems
 ----------------------------

-For users installing on a High Performance Computing (HPC) system.
+For users installing PREP-SHOT on a High-Performance Computing (HPC) system.

 Step 1: Load Gurobi
 +++++++++++++++++++

-For users on the High Performance Computing (HPC) system at the National University of Singapore (NUS), Gurobi is already installed.
+For users on the High-Performance Computing (HPC) system at the National University of Singapore (NUS), Gurobi is already installed.
 You can load it with the following commands:

 .. code:: bash